Article 0. PREAMBLE

 The Vice President shall preside over the Planning Meetings.
 The Vice President shall conduct the General Meeting in the President's absence.
 The Vice President shall ensure that inquiries made through the website (email@example.com) receive a response.

-The Secretary shall keep a written record of all Planning Meetings, the Annual Meeting, and any Special Meetings of the Board.
-The Secretary shall make Minutes and records available to the Board and members, distribute the Minutes as the Board may direct, and archive the Minutes appropriately.
-The Secretary shall be responsible for conducting and maintaining the general administrative correspondence of BASK.
-In the absence of the President and Vice President, the Secretary shall preside over any meeting.
+The Secretary shall have all duties and obligations of a corporate secretary as set forth by applicable law.
+In addition, the Secretary shall keep a written record of all Planning Meetings, the Annual Meeting, and any Special Meetings of the Board; the Secretary shall make Minutes and records available to the Board and members, distribute the Minutes as the Board may direct, and archive the Minutes appropriately; the Secretary shall be responsible for conducting and maintaining the general administrative correspondence of BASK and in the absence of the President and Vice President, the Secretary shall preside over any meeting.

-The Treasurer shall have responsibility for maintaining BASK’s bank accounts and its financial activities and records.
-The Treasurer shall prepare an annual budget for the fiscal year and present it to the Board for approval.
-The Treasurer shall be responsible for preparing the annual financial statement and providing a report at Planning Meetings or at the request of the President.
+The Treasurer shall have all duties and obligations of a corporate CFO or treasurer as set forth by applicable law.
+In addition, the Treasurer shall have responsibility for maintaining BASK, Inc.'s bank accounts and its financial activities and records; the Treasurer shall prepare an annual budget for the fiscal year and present it to the Board for approval; and the Treasurer shall be responsible for preparing the annual financial statement and providing a report at Planning Meetings or at the request of the President.

 The Member-at-Large shall be responsible for taking meeting minutes and assuming the duties of the Secretary in his/her absence.
-The Member-at-Large shall ensure the availability of BASK activity waivers to the members and archive the signed activity waivers appropriately.
-The Member-at-Large shall ensure availability of other BASK forms, literature, and other miscellaneous records of BASK, in print or digital format.
+The Member-at-Large shall ensure the availability of BASK, Inc. activity waivers to the members and archive the signed activity waivers appropriately.
+The Member-at-Large shall ensure availability of other BASK forms, literature, and other miscellaneous records of BASK, Inc., in print or digital format.

 The election of Officers shall take place at the Annual Meeting by a majority vote of those members present.